Skip to content

 This is the most important section to read before you write an expression that references an attribute which might be absent.
 How JIM treats a missing input decides whether a target value is cleared, kept, or silently filled with malformed data.
 Get this wrong and an expression can quietly clear good data, or write a broken value that passes straight through to the target system.

 When you reference an attribute the object does not have (for example cs["middleName"] on a person with no middle name), the expression sees null.
-There are three behaviours to understand.
+There are four behaviours to understand, and a per-mapping setting (point 5) that lets you have JIM refuse the outcome rather than guess at it.

-1. A null result means "no value", and clears the target
+1. A null result means "no value", never "leave it alone"

 2. Built-in string functions are null-safe and propagate null